monking/punch/README.md

 ------------

-Copy the following into your `~/.bash_rc` file (or `~/.bash_profile`, as the case may be), and modify to suite your file structure:
+Copy the following into your `~/.bash_rc` file (or `~/.bash_profile`, as the case may be), and modify to suit your file structure:

 	export PUNCHDIR="$HOME/punch"
-	export TIMECLOCKDIR="$HOME/timeclock"
+	export TIMECLOCKDIR="$PUNCHDIR/timeclock"
-	export CLIENTSDIR="$HOME/clients"
+	export CLIENTSDIR="$PUNCHDIR/clients"
 	source $PUNCHDIR/punch.sh

 Configure these variables so that: